Anisotropic linear waves and breakdown of the momentum expansion in spin magnetohydrodynamics: Introduction

-Besides the experimental observation of the spin polarization, strong magnetic fields are expected to be generated in the non-central collisions (see, e.g., Refs.~\cite{Kharzeev:2015znc, Skokov:2016yrj, Hattori:2016emy} for reviews and references therein).
-These magnetic fields are thought to be transient as they will fade out rapidly in the heavy-ion collision, but may result in some important phenomena like chiral magnetic effect \cite{Fukushima:2008xe, Kharzeev:1998kz, Kharzeev:2004ey, Kharzeev:2007jp} and chiral magnetic wave \cite{Kharzeev:2010gd}.
-Furthermore, the strong magnetic field may also have a significant impact on the spin polarization.
-Unlike rotational effects, a magnetic field induces opposite spin polarization of particles and antiparticles as they carry opposite charges.
-This could account for the observed deviations in the polarization of $\Lambda$ and $\bar \Lambda$ in heavy-ion collisions \cite{STAR:2018gyt}. {Recently, magnetic-field effects were discussed as sources of not only the splitting between $\Lambda$ and $\bar \Lambda$ \cite{Xu:2022hql, Peng:2022cya,Buzzegoli:2022qrr} but also the local spin polarization \cite{Sun:2024isb}. } The interplay between the magnetic fields and spin dynamics in the QGP draws considerable interest.
+Besides the experimental observation of the spin polarization, strong magnetic fields are expected to be generated in the non-central collisions (see, e.g., Refs.~\cite{Kharzeev:2015znc, Skokov:2016yrj, Hattori:2016emy,Hernandez:2017mch} for reviews and references therein).
+These magnetic fields are thought to be transient as they will fade out rapidly in the heavy-ion collision, but may result in some important phenomena like chiral magnetic effect \cite{Fukushima:2008xe, Kharzeev:1998kz, Kharzeev:2004ey, Kharzeev:2007jp} and chiral magnetic wave \cite{Kharzeev:2010gd}. {Recently, there have been developments in the numerical simulation of relativistic magneto-hydrodynamics(MHD) \cite{Nakamura:2022idq,Nakamura:2022wqr,Nakamura:2022ssn,Mayer:2024dze,Mayer:2024kkv}. } Furthermore, the strong magnetic field may also have a significant impact on the spin polarization.
+Unlike rotational effects, a magnetic field induces opposite spin polarization of particles and antiparticles as they carry opposite charges. {Though there is still no experimental certainty, the deviations in the polarization of $\Lambda$ and $\bar \Lambda$ in heavy-ion collisions have drawn a lot of attention recently \cite{STAR:2018gyt}, which may be accounted by the effect of the magnetic field.} {Recently, magnetic-field effects were discussed as sources of not only the splitting between $\Lambda$ and $\bar \Lambda$ \cite{Xu:2022hql, Peng:2022cya,Buzzegoli:2022qrr} but also the local spin polarization \cite{Sun:2024isb}. } The interplay between the magnetic fields and spin dynamics in the QGP draws considerable interest.